coscasYona/LowLight/ARCHITECTURE_IMPROVEMENTS.md

 1. **For limited GPU memory**: Use `--sd_attn_type channel --use_gradient_checkpointing`
 2. **For best balance**: Use `--sd_attn_type linear` (default)
-3. **For fastest training**: Use `--sd_attn_type flash` (if available)
-4. **For inference**: Use `--sd_scheduler ddim` for faster, deterministic results
+3. **For inference**: Use `--sd_scheduler ddim` for faster, deterministic results

-## Backward Compatibility
+## Architecture

-The original architecture is preserved.
-Existing checkpoints can be loaded, though attention type changes may require retraining for optimal performance.
+The slim network architecture uses only memory-efficient attention mechanisms.
+The old O(n²) standard attention has been removed for cleaner, more efficient code.